Skip to main content Skip to search Skip to search results

 Identifier: MSF 555

-Scope and Contents The Jill P. May papers document the life and career of Professor of Emerita of the School of Education and Curriculum, Jill P. May.
+Scope and Contents The Jill P. May papers document the life and career of Professor of Emerita of the College of Education, Department of Curriculum and Education, Jill P. May.
 The majority of the papers date from the mid-1970s to May’s retirement in 2011.
 The collection documents the private and professional life of May, particularly her professional activities during her tenure at Purdue University.
-Some personal papers include May’s early life and education, in addition to correspondence with family members that highlight her...
+Some personal papers include May’s early life and education, in addition to correspondence with family members...

 Dates: 1923 - 2018; Majority of material found within mid-1970s - 2011